tbma2014us/ops-tools/README.md

 Adds tags to AWS EC2 instances by name or instance id

 ## instances-backup.py
-Multithreaded EC2 instances backup into AMIs by tag, instance id or name
+Multi-threaded AWS EC2 instances backup into AMIs by tag, instance id or name

 ## start-stop.py
 Starts or stops AWS EC2 instances by name or instance id